metronome-sh/metronome-sh/.github/ISSUE_TEMPLATE/bug_report.md

 What actually happened?

-## Screenshots
+## Screenshots/Logs

-Please attach screenshots if applicable and helpful to explain your problem.
+Please attach screenshots or logs if applicable and helpful to explain your problem.

 ## Severity